 * There was one other person in the hall doing the same thing.
 We both ran out a side door, which for me was exiting the hotel different from where I came in and put me in the parking lot in a spot a didn’t recognize – causing delay.
 The smoke was thick and I ran up stairs on the side of the building to another parking lot, I see other people leaving as well.
 Pushing the car remote button to find the car.

 * The next 30 mins was most surreal trying to drive in thick smoke and not able to see signs.
 I thought I was leaving the parking lot but in reality had only driven into another of the parking lot.
 I had no idea where to go!
 I did find my way out of the hotel parking after a few attempts and out to the road.
 I kept a shirt over my face and was now seeing smaller active fires, which quickly turned into racing by active fires on the roads I was driving.
 Heat was penetrating the car as if sitting by a large campfire.
 I kept having to slam on the brakes and turn around as some roads were blocked by fire.
 I wasn’t going to drive down any road with trees and telephone poles on fire, fearing they could fall on the car.
 I was smart enough to be focused on escaping and not documenting any more photos or video after this point.
-The images didn’t get any better than the ones shown here.
+The imagery and situation got much worse from the ones shown here.